learn-co-curriculum/dsc-project-template/README.md

 **To use the slide template**

-1. Go to [this link](https://docs.google.com/presentation/d/1eYnFN5ojOD7RNXDv9dj-ZBwrASru0pnlnwTg3NVXdoU/copy) to make an editable copy of the slide deck in your own account.
+1. Go to [this link](https://docs.google.com/presentation/d/1PaiH1bleXnhiPjTPsAXQSiAK0nkaRlseQIr_Yb-0mz0/copy) to make an editable copy of the slide deck in your own account.
 2. If you are part of a group project, click the "Share" button and add your teammates as editors.
 3. Go to "Slide," select "Change Theme," and pick a theme you like so your presentation doesn't look like everyone else's.

 ***
 ## Instructions for How to Finish
 1. Change the file name of the Jupyter Notebook (`dsc-mod1-project-template.ipynb`) to something more descriptive.
-2. Delete `SampleProjectSlides.PDF` and save an appropriately-named PDF version of your Google Slides to the repository.
+2. Delete `DS Project Presentation Template.PDF` and save an appropriately-named PDF version of your Google Slides to the repository.
 3. Delete **this** readme from the repo using `git rm README.md`
 4. Rename the template readme to make it the readme for this repository using `git mv TEMPLATE_README.md README.md`.